- Learn about Eos

 - Officially signed letter from the applicant institution's Office of Sponsored Research or similar, approving the submission and willingness to comply with APFED grant management and reporting requirements.

-Application should be submitted by October 1, 2012 in a single pdf file as an attachment in an email to email@example.com.
-Documentation that can not be submitted electronically can be mailed to the following address:
+Application should be submitted by October 1, 2013 in a single pdf file as an attachment in an email to firstname.lastname@example.org.
+Documentation that cannot be submitted electronically may be mailed to the following address:

 APFED Grant Review Committee